CIICADALab/CIICADALab.github.io/themes/blowfish/exampleSite/content/docs/shortcodes/index.md

 {{< /alert >}}

 ## Article
 `Article` will embed a single article into a markdown file.
 The `link` to the file should be the `.RelPermalink` of the file to be embedded.
-Note that the shortcode will not display anything if it's referencing it's parent.
+Note that the shortcode will not display anything if it's referencing it's parent. *Note: if you are running your website in a subfolder like Blowfish (i.e. /blowfish/) please include that path in the link.*

 <!-- prettier-ignore-start -->
 |Parameter|Description|